Skip to main content

 Explore the MUNCH museum and the biggest art museum in the Nordic countries, the National Museum.
 There's also much more for art lovers to explore in and around Oslo.

-Wait until it gets dark to get a magical view of Oslo's festively lit streets.
+Once it's dark, you can take in a magical view of Oslo's festively lit streets.

 Do you want to know a secret?